groverlab/groverlab.github.io/_hnbfpr/2020-02-24-sla-printer-threats..markdown

 But the prices for SLA printers have been steadily dropping, and  I recently noticed that Amazon's top choice for a liquid-based printer is only $240, which is cheaper than their top choice for a filament-based printer.
 That means we're going to see many more liquid-based printers in homes, classrooms, libraries, and all the other places that we've usually just found filament-based printers.

 So why is this a problem?

-The liquid resin used in SLA printers is much more toxic than the solid filament used in FDM printers.
+The answer lies in the liquid resin used in SLA printers.

+work in progress...